 The ND program's extensive classroom training prepares students for their roles as primary interns, co-managing patient care with licensed naturopathic doctors in the CCNM teaching clinics.
 Students are introduced to clinical practice through staged courses between years one and three of the program, culminating in an intensive fourth year of clinical internship.
 During their fourth year, students are mentored in the art and practice of naturopathic care, employing a patient-centred approach to preventative and therapeutic health care.
+IMGs become clinical interns in their second year.
 Primary interns are taught and assessed by clinical faculty in areas of naturopathic medical competency such as clinical knowledge and diagnosis, communication skills, naturopathic therapeutics, research skills, systems-based practice and professionalism.